padloc/padloc/packages/core/design-overview.md

 the parent vault.
 Additionally, a copy of the vaults public key is stored in the `adminData` container so admins can verify it in absence of a parent vault.

-In addition to any shared vaults, every Padlock user also has a dedicated personal vault that only they have access to.
+In addition to any shared vaults, every **padloc** user also has a dedicated personal vault that only they have access to.
 The personal vault is no different in functionality from shared vaults except that they may only have exactly one member (the user).